Warner Bros. Animation: 1986–1996: Moving into television animation

 Beginning in 1986, Warner Bros. moved into regular television animation production.
 Warners' television division was established by WB Animation President Jean MacCurdy, who brought in producer Tom Ruegger and much of his staff from Hanna-Barbera Productions' A Pup Named Scooby-Doo series (1988–1991).
 A studio for the television unit was set up in the office tower of the Imperial Bank Building adjacent to the Sherman Oaks Galleria northwest of Los Angeles.
 Darrell Van Citters, who used to work at Disney, would work at Warner Bros. on the newer Bugs Bunny shorts, before leaving to form Renegade Animation in 1992.
 The first Warner Bros. original animated TV series Tiny Toon Adventures (1990–1995) was produced in conjunction with Amblin Entertainment, and featured young cartoon characters based upon specific Looney Tunes stars, and was a success.
 Later Amblin/Warner Bros. television shows, including Animaniacs (1993–1998), its spin-off Pinky and the Brain (1995–1998), and Freakazoid!
 (1995–1997) followed in continuing the Looney Tunes tradition of cartoon humor.

 Warner Bros.
 Animation also began developing shows based upon comic book characters owned by sister company DC Comics.
 These programs, including Batman: The Animated Series (1992–1995), Superman: The Animated Series (1996–2000), The New Batman Adventures (1997–1999), Batman Beyond (1999–2001), and Justice League/Justice League Unlimited (2001–2006) proved popular among both children and adults.
 These shows were part of the DC animated universe.
 A Batman spin-off feature, Mask of the Phantasm, was produced in 1993 and bumped up to theatrical release.
 The film was near universally-well received by critics but performed poorly at the box-office, though it eventually became a commercial success through its subsequent home video releases.
 In 2003, Warner Bros.
 Television Animation was folded and was subsequently merged with Warner Bros.
 Animation.

+The group was regrouped into three units, Warner Bros.
+Classic Animation, led by Katherine Helppie-Shipley Warner Bros.
+Television Animation and Warner Bros.
+Feature Animation, as well as an outsourcing deal Warner Bros.
+Animation's group had with Chuck Jones Film Productions, an independent production company led by ex-Warner Bros. animator Chuck Jones, founded in 1993, and the company was dissolved in 1996.